Computational scientists use quantum Monte Carlo simulations to corroborate experimental data

 The researchers started the experiment with 27,000 rubidium-87 atoms in an ultracold, superfluid state.
 They then slowly raised the temperature of the system and observed the point at which excited particles’ motions started the transition to the Bose-glass phase.
 Once the system entered that phase, researchers quenched the system by sharply dropping the temperature back near absolute zero.

 Using Titan the team can calculate the Bose-glass portion of a system as a function of the degree of its disorder.
 This approach allows researchers to use computation to emulate the quenching process in real experiments.
 The group employs a method called quantum Monte Carlo (QMC) to underpin its simulations.
-Previously when researchers wanted to simulate significant numbers of particles in a quantum state—a “many-body” problem—they would use density functional theory (DFT).
+Previously when researchers wanted to simulate significant amounts of particles in a quantum state—a “many-body” problem—they would use density functional theory (DFT).

 DFT simulations rely on mathematical functions to calculate the properties of the system.
-While still very useful for gaining some insights, this approach makes certain assumptions that could have impacted the hyperrealistic conditions Ceperley’s team hoped to simulate.
+While still very useful for gaining certain insights, this approach makes certain assumptions that could have impacted the hyperrealistic conditions Ceperley’s team hoped to simulate.

 QMC simulations, on the other hand, use statistical data and random numbers to plot electrons and give researchers a more realistic view of the particles’ positions in an atomic system.